ONE API modes

 Query modes

-In ‘auto’ mode, the list, search and load methods will use the local cache tables and not connect to Alyx, however the option to use Alyx is always there.
-If the cache tables can’t be downloaded from Alyx, or authentication fails, the mode will fall back to ‘local’.
+In ‘local’ mode, the list, search and load methods will use the local cache tables and not connect to Alyx, however the option to use Alyx is always there when a database is provided.
+When instantiating ONE in local mode, any cache tables on disk are loaded.

 While in ‘remote’ mode, the local cache may be used by providing the query_type=’local’ keyword argument to any method.
-Likewise, in ‘auto’/’local’ mode, a remote query can be made by specifying query_type='remote'
+This will then search based on the results of previous remote queries.
+Likewise, in ‘local’ mode, a remote query can be made by specifying query_type='remote'

 NB: The ‘remote’ query type is not valid in offline mode as there is no database associated to the local cache directory.